Clinical trial recruitment for BALL CAR T-Cell therapy

 5. History of malignancy other than B-ALL for at least 2 years prior to enrollment.

-6. Subject has HBV, HCV, HIV or syphilis infection at the time of screening.
+6. The subject had an HBV, HCV, HIV or syphilis infection at the time of screening.

 7. Subject has deep vein thrombosis (DVT) (cancer thrombosis or thrombosis) or pulmonary artery embolism (PE) or is on anticoagulation therapy for DVT or PE within 3 months prior to signing the informed consent form